Helpful?

 Answer: Yes, under the Workplace Safety and Insurance Act, 1997, S.O.
 1997, c.
 16, Sch.
 A, employers are prohibited from attempting to dissuade workers from filing injury claims.
 Violations can lead to significant penalties, including hefty fines or imprisonment.
 To ensure your rights are protected, Ajodhia Legal Services offers a free 30-minute consultation for immediate legal support.

-What Could Happen If An Employer Tries to Get An Injured Worker to Avoid Making An Injury Claim?
+Can An Employer Be Punished For Attempting to Persuade An Injured Worker From Submitting An Injury Claim?

 The Workplace Safety and Insurance Act, 1997 Contains Sections That May Result In Significant Penalties Imposed Upon An Employer That Attempts to Persuade or Prevent An Injured Worker From Making An Injury Claim.